fastruby/blog/_posts/2020-01-17-strong-parameters-migration-guide.markdown

 That gem was supported by the Rails team until the release of Rails 5.0.
 After that we were forced to migrate to `Strong Parameters`.
 Once that happened we started to get unofficial forks of `protected_attributes` that support the latest version of Rails, like [protected_attributes_continued](https://github.com/westonganger/protected_attributes_continued).

-At this point we strongly recommend to fully migrate to `Strong Parameters`, since the available options to keep `Protected Attributes` alive, have very limited support and can encounter security issues.
+At this point we strongly recommend fully migrating to `Strong Parameters`, since the available options to keep `Protected Attributes` alive have very limited support and can encounter security issues.

 ### Migration

 The migration consists in moving the Mass Assignment restrictions from the models to the controllers.
-That means removing the `attr_accessible` and `attr_protected` calls from your models and add a new method to your models' controllers to handle the parameters.
+That means removing the `attr_accessible` and `attr_protected` calls from your models and adding a new method to your models' controllers to handle the parameters.

 In a simple example, this is how a model and controller look using `Protected Attributes`: